What is the test for a CCAA plan of reorganization?

 Can an employer reorganize their workforce?
 (Ontario, Canada)

-What is the test for assuming the role of a parent?
+What is the test for a pleadings amendment in a personal injury case?
 (Ontario, Canada)

-What is the test for inculpation of an accused person?
+What is the test for an exclusion clause or waiver?
 (Ontario, Canada)

 X